hermilth/verticalvelocities/README.md

 # verticalvelocities
 Quasi geostrophic omega equation integration on 4D arrays (t, x, y, z)

-This code has been developped by T. Hermilly in the frame of an internship at the IMEDEA research center in 2021.
+This code has been developped by Thomas Hermilly in the frame of an internship at the IMEDEA research center in 2021.
 It can be mofied and used for non-lucrative purposes but must be properly cited.